max5010cs/0x0ff5ecJR/README.md

 - Bug reports: Submissions to platforms like HackerOne, complete with PoCs.
 - Automation tools: Tools developed to automate reconnaissance and vulnerability discovery.

-### 🧠 master_malw_dev/
-Focuses on my journey into malware development, reverse engineering, and system-level programming.
-This folder will contain:
-- Malware projects: Writing and testing low-level malware and PoCs in C, C++, and Assembly.
-- Reverse engineering: Code and analysis related to dissecting malware and studying its behavior.
-- Exploit development: Projects focused on real-world exploit creation and stealth techniques.

 ### 🔧 projects/
 This is the space where I build tools to enhance my skillset and contribute to the cybersecurity community.
 Projects here will range from: